PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 * `sym_load.node`:
   `{"table": "Transformer loads", "name": "internal_node", "key" {"Node_Number": 103, "Subnumber": 1} -> 6`

-## Secure Handling
+## Security Considerations
 Mapping files enable the specification of custom mappings or filter functions.
 These functions can come from the `power-grid-model-io` library, be user-provided, or even supplied by third parties.
 To ensure security, we have implemented several measures and recommend best practices to prevent malicious code execution.

 ### Safe Loading of Configuration Files
-We use the `yaml.safe_load` functionality from PyYAML library to load configuration files securely.
+We use the `yaml.safe_load` functionality from the PyYAML library to load configuration files securely.
 This method prevents the execution of potentially malicious code during the loading process.

 ### Secure Function Handling
 * No `eval`-like Functionality: